An alert appears on your computer with a phone number to call

-An “alarm” sound and pop up screen will appear on the computer with a phone number to call.
+An “alarm” sound and pop up screen will appear on your computer that seems to be from a legitimate source such as Microsoft, Apple, or Google with a phone number to call.
 The person on the other end of the phone call will request to remote into your computer.
-Once are in your computer they will request that you move money into a “secure” account, and request to download apps such as Venmo or Chime.
-Once those are downloaded they will move money into those accounts.
+Once they are connected to your computer they will ask that you move money into a “secure” account, and have you download apps such as Venmo or Chime.
+Once those are downloaded they will move money from your credit union account into those accounts for them to access.

 Legitimate businesses or government agencies will not require you to use these methods.
 It is almost impossible to get your money back after it has been wired.
 Reloadable cards present the same problem.

 Remember if it sounds too good to be true, it probably is

 If someone is offering you something for free or a prize you never registered to win, it is more than likely a scam.

 Con artists want to trick you into taking action very quickly.
 Before you issue a payment or provide your personal information, verify the business by researching it online or calling them back on a number that you know is legitimate.

 Vigilance always pays off

 You probably make online purchases without even thinking about them.
 They’re quick and convenient.
 But consider these points to ensure you don’t fall victim to any schemes.

 Create a Strong Password for Your Computer

 The stronger your password, the more protected your computer will be from hackers and malicious software.
 Here’s what makes for a strong password: